Kosar-sh/Signal-System/README.md

 Part 2: Implementing template matching using normalized cross-correlation to locate specific Integrated Circuits (ICs) on a PCB image.

 Part 3: Using the MATLAB Classification Learner App to train and test a Linear SVM model for diabetes prediction.

+## Computer Assignment 4
+This project simulate a digital communication system using amplitude-shift keying (ASK).

+The assignment involves:

+Encoding: Creating a function (coding_amp) to convert an English text message into an analog signal by mapping binary data to different sine wave amplitudes.

+Decoding: Building a corresponding function (decoding_amp) that uses correlation to retrieve the original message from the signal.

+Noise Analysis: Investigating the system's performance by adding Gaussian noise to the signal.

+Performance Trade-off: Simulating at different bit rates (1, 2, and 3 bits/sec) to analyze the relationship between transmission speed and noise immunity